 1403 (21st July)

-Before Henry Percy had a chance to join the Mortimer faction Henry marched north and defeated Percy at the Battle of Shrewsbury.
+Before Henry Percy had a chance to join the Mortimer faction King Henry marched north and defeated him in battle.
 Percy was captured and executed but Henry allowed Percy’s father to live.

 1404 (14th June)